 1. To Load: Set the backstop on the tripod base to hold the unit in position.
 Extend the cradle outriggers to properly support the drywall, tilt the cradle, and swing out the cross arm support hooks.
 Load the PANELLIFT® Drywall Lift from the front as shown with the face paper of the drywall contacting the cradle.
-(Note: the patented model 195 loader attachment by Telpro Inc. makes this process even easier.)
+(Note: the optional loader attachment shown on page 29 makes this process even easier.)